hapax/hapax.github.io/assets/reality.md

 curve of light, marking the passage of this lonely ship through the deeps of space.

-Now, there are many more things I could say about Betelguese, but this is a single star, one of 19 in the constellation of Orion, which is one of hundreds that humans of different times and places have invented.
+There are many more things I could say about Betelguese, but this is a single star, one of 19 in the constellation of Orion, which is one of hundreds that humans of different times and places have invented.